 - Regularly check in with each other.
 Your relationship with your cofounder is complex and constantly changing.
 Do it with care, empathy, understanding and respect.

-Even if you build the have the ‘right’ team, you can still fall out.
+Even if you build the ‘right’ team, you can still fall out.
 Relationships are not simple.
 They constantly evolve.
 You need to nurture them and let them grow and develop.
 Being open and honest is the most important thing you can be.